ishapuranik/MailContainerTest/README.md

 There are no additional constraints, use the packages and approach you feel appropriate, aim to spend no more than 2 hours.
 Please update the readme with specific comments on any areas that are unfinished and what you would cover given more time.

+### TODO

+Enums StandardLetter, LargeLetter and SmallParcel could be changed to classes sharing a common interface or a base class with a Validate method.

+More unit tests which cover nullable reference types (strings), along with some more unit tests for Validator class

+More error handling.

+Register the services with DI

+Implementing IConfigService to use ConfigurationManager and move AppSettings[] code to it